Main content start

 Monday Tuesday Wednesday Thursday Friday Saturday / Sunday

-Macroeconomics Monetary Economics Business and Management in a Global Context Financial Intermediation Marketing Management^ Some lessons will be arranged on Sat/Sun.
+Monetary Economics Macroeconomics Microeconomics Financial Intermediation Marketing Management^ Some lessons will be arranged on Sat/Sun.

 (1 or 2 consecutive lessons per day)

-Introduction to Economics Auditing and Assurance Core Management Concepts Accounting: Markets and Organisations^^ Management Accounting
+Auditing and Assurance Introduction to Economics Managerial Economics Accounting: Markets and Organisations^^ Management Accounting

 ^ The course was named "Principles of Marketing" before.